In a constant changing business world, effective, collaborative teams are becoming more and more important.

 Depending on the input of the pre-workshop interviews we will use some time to discuss the things that need to be discussed.
 In an open and non-judgemental conversation, we will name the elephant in the room and clear the air before moving forward in developing the team.

-To build a common identity for the team we need to know why the team exists.
+To build a common identity for the team you need to know why the team exists.
 This is a deeper thought than just saying something like “to sell our services” because that is about the “what”.
 In this exercise, we will work this question, based on Simon Sinek’s “Start with why“*.

 Next, we’ll dive into the “how” of the team: what are the values of the team that defines how do we work together as a team and as subteams?

 Finally, we will start with a team coaching exercise that the team can take home to help improve the team members from where they are to where they want to be.